Phosphatidylglycerol and Related Lipids

 5. Acylphosphatidylglycerol

 Structural formula of acylphosphatidylglycerolAcylphosphatidylglycerol or (1,2-diacyl-sn-glycero-3-phospho-(3'-acyl)-1'-sn-glycerol) was first isolated as a minor component of the phospholipids of the bacterium Salmonella typhimurium, and it has since been found in many prokaryotic species, including E. coli.
 It is a characteristic lipid in the membranes of Corynebacteria and is abundant in those species that lack mycolic acids.
 C. amycolatum, for example, contains 20 to 29% of this lipid, with mainly C14 to C18 saturated and monoenoic fatty acid components; the fatty acid on the head group glycerol is mainly oleate.
 It has been found in parasitic protozoa, such as Trichomonas vaginalis and T. foetus.
-In plants, it is found in oats (Avena sativa), where it may be relevant that this species is known to contain N‑acylphosphatidylethanolamine in appreciable amounts, and acylphosphatidylglycerol with one of the fatty acids an oxylipin has been detected in stressed A. thaliana.
+In plants, it is present in oats (Avena sativa), where it may be relevant that this species is known to contain N‑acylphosphatidylethanolamine in appreciable amounts, and acylphosphatidylglycerol with one of the fatty acids an oxylipin has been detected in stressed A. thaliana.

 Acylphosphatidylglycerol is formed in vitro in experiments designed to study the biosynthesis of bis(monoacylglycero)phosphate (lysobisphosphatidic acid) in animal cells, and in this instance the fatty acid on the glycerol head group is presumed to be in the sn-2' position.
 It is not clear whether it occurs naturally in animal tissues in vivo.